Jon Bon Jovi Shows Off Shaggy Hair & Tight Pants In Throwback IG Pic

 "I love this picture so much, probably one of my all-time favorites," claimed one fan.

-“So adorable, my heart can’t take this.
-Thanks, Jon!” penned a second follower.
+"So adorable, my heart can't take this.
+Thanks, Jon!" a second follower penned.

-“Woman’s best friend, JBJ yes indeed,” wrote a third Instagram user.
+"Woman's best friend, JBJ yes indeed," quipped a third user.

-“When we all were young,” remarked a fourth fan.
+"When we all were young," a fourth fan remarked.

-Just three days earlier, Jon posted an image to Instagram that was taken in the childhood of home of one of his musical idols Paul McCartney in Liverpool, England as seen here.
+Just three days earlier, Jon posted an image to Instagram that was taken in the childhood of home of one of his musical idols Paul McCartney in Liverpool, England.

-The Inquisitr reported that the photo was taken in 2019 and Jon was photographed among some of Paul’s artifacts to honor the musician’s 77th birthday.
-In the photograph, Jon stood in the Beatle bassist’s room where several albums were scattered about.
-In the snap were also black and white images of The Beatles from when they were known as the Quarrymen and Paul’s guitar which he played upside down as he is left-handed and guitars are generally strung for right-handed players.
+The Inquisitr reported that the snap was taken in 2019 and Jon was photographed among some of Paul's artifacts to honor the musician's 77th birthday.
+In the picture, Jon stood in the Beatle bassist's room, where several albums were scattered about.
+Black and white images of The Beatles from when they were known as the Quarrymen could also be seen.
+Additionally, Paul's guitar -- which he played upside down, as he is left-handed -- was visible amongst his belongings.